ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 ```

 Importantly, there is an inherent ambiguity in the language because `expr2` or
-`expr3` ablve could be logical expressions that include `AND`.
+`expr3` above could be logical expressions that include `AND`.
 CQL resolves this
 ambiguity by insisting that `expr2` and `expr3` be "math expressions" as defined
 in the CQL grammar.
 These expressions may not have ungrouped `AND` or `OR`
 operators.

 Examples: